 If you’ve just started running your bath and find the water cold, you may have come to the conclusion that your water heater pilot light may have gone out.
 And you’re probably right.
-But before you hop down there to stare at your water heater, it’s best knowing first how to do it and why it may have went out in the first place.
-While you could always call someone to help you or ring up your mom or dad, sometimes it’s best just to strap on your boots, find a flash light, look up a good tutorial online and do it yourself.
+But before you hop down there to stare at your water heater, it’s best knowing first how to do it and why it may have gone out in the first place.
+While you could always call someone to help you or ring up your mom or dad, sometimes it’s best just to strap on your boots, find a flashlight, look up a good tutorial online and do it yourself.
 Becoming more independent with caring for your house is one of the many steps to becoming more mature.
 Now, take back your freedom and get ready to draw up a hot bath!

 What Causes the Pilot Light to Go Out?

 There isn’t one answer, but what’s usually the problem has to do with the thermocouple.
 This device has two wire ends that meet, and it’s used to measure the temperature of the water.
 In some instances, your pilot light might just be going out due to the thermocouple being dirty.
-If this is the case, then the simple fix is turning the pilot light off and taking a simple piece of sandpaper to clean the thermocopulle gently.
+If this is the case, then the simple fix is turning the pilot light off and taking a simple piece of sandpaper to clean the thermocouple gently.
 That might do the fix.
 Another reason your pilot light might be going out could be due to the thermocouple being bent or damaged.
-If the thermocopule is simply bent, then all you have to do is turn off the pilot light and bend it to where it’s closer to the pilot light.
-However if it’s damaged then you’ll be forced to replace it.
+If the thermocouple is simply bent, then all you have to do is turn off the pilot light and bend it to where it’s closer to the pilot light.
+However, if it’s damaged then you’ll be forced to replace it.